An introduction to Global Perspectives

 International network working to the same high standards.
 By bringing in Local Experts as and when needed, we have access to a tremendous amount of flexible resource.
 We created a “Local expert validation procedure” where Local Experts are trained on the quality standards that we expect of a Global Perspectives Team Member.
 We structure the team for each project so that Local Experts have enough space to be creative and solve problems, but must work to a set of Standard Operating Procedures that guarantees compliance with the project specification.

 Being successful at projects that other companies would turn down.
 The problem-solving skills of our PMs and the flexibility of our network means we can take on projects that our competitors would turn down.
 Not only can we commit to these projects, but we can commit to being successful.
-99% of projects that we start are successfully completed.
+99% of projects are successfully completed.
 We do this by using different resources at different moments within the project, so the GP Project Team shifts and morphs depending on which strategy is being successful right now i.e. agile and iterative learning.
 We design strategies for future projects by learning from past experiences of what has been successful and why.
-While our projects start off with a patient recruitment strategy, this strategy may contain a Plan A, Plan B and Plan C which then change in priority as we learn over time.
+While our projects start off with a patient communication strategy, this strategy may contain a Plan A, Plan B and Plan C which change in priority as we learn over time.

 Unmatched client service.
 Global Perspectives PMs are the day-to-day point of contact with the client and are responsible for the success of the projects.
 Our PMs are fantastic communicators and are able to access and analyse information quickly.
 This enables: